West End, Queensland: Education

-West End State School is a government primary (Prep-6) school for boys and girls at 24 Vulture Street (27.4804°S 153.0083°E).
+West End State School is a government primary (Prep–6) school for boys and girls at 24 Vulture Street (27.4804°S 153.0083°E).
 In 2018, the school had an enrolment of 1021 students with 71 teachers (61 full-time equivalent) and 32 non-teaching staff (23 full-time equivalent).
 In 2017, plans to expand the school's site were announced following a purchase of an adjacent block of land.

 There is no secondary school in West End.
 The nearest government secondary school is Brisbane State High School in neighbouring South Brisbane to the east.
 This school is known for its academic excellence and demand for places outstrips supply.
 However students within its local catchment area are always able to attend this school, which drives up the price of real estate in suburbs within the catchment like West End as parents seek to buy or rent within the catchment to obtain enrolment in the school.

 Transport

 The suburb is well serviced by buses and ferries.
-Bus services include Route 199 BUZ to New Farm-City-West End Ferry, leaving every five minutes during peak times, Route 192 University of Queensland to City, Route 198 Highgate Hill Hail & Ride (Coles West End-PA Hospital-Woolloongabba-Vulture St-Coles West End) and a City Glider service along Montague Road.
+Bus services include Route 199 BUZ to New Farm-City-West End Ferry, leaving every five minutes during peak times, Route 192 University of Queensland to City, Route 198 Highgate Hill Hail & Ride (Coles West End-PA Hospital-Woolloongabba-Vulture St-Coles West End) and a CityGlider service along Montague Road.
+Additionally, Route 86 Kurilpa Bus Loop, alternately known as the South Brisbane loop, is a free bus loop servicing parts of South Brisbane and West End that was introduced in January 2023.
+This loop was introduced partly to compensate for existing infrastructure delays from the Brisbane Metro transport project.

 CityCat services leave from the West End ferry wharf in Orleigh Street.
-The ferry terminal was destroyed in the 2011 floods.
-It was replaced and operating on 24 July 2011.
+The ferry terminal, destroyed in the 2011 floods, was replaced and operating on 24 July 2011.